Employment Discrimination Resources

 - How Do You Prove Discrimination in the Workplace?

 - Case Results

 - Contact Our Los Angeles Employment Discrimination Lawyers

 Are You Suffering From Workplace Discrimination in Los Angeles?

 California employees experience workplace discrimination on a regular basis.
 Although state and federal laws are designed to protect employees from discrimination, many people choose to ignore these laws and knowingly engage in discriminatory behavior.
 Whether you work for a small business or a large corporation, you deserve to be treated fairly at work.
 Workplace discrimination cases are often complex to litigate.
 However, our Los Angeles employment discrimination lawyers have extensive experience with these cases.
 We may be able to help you hold your employer accountable for his or her misconduct.

 We understand that workplace discrimination can significantly impact every aspect of your life.
-Our Los Angeles work discrimination lawyers have successfully litigated workplace discrimination claims.
-During a free consultation, we can discuss your unique situation and answer your legal questions.
+Our Los Angeles employment lawyers have successfully litigated workplace discrimination claims.
+During a free evaluation, we can discuss your unique situation and answer your legal questions.
 Then, we can help you to understand your best legal options.
-Call us at (310) 919-0091 or fill out our online contact form to get started.
+Call us at (310) 499-0140 or fill out our online contact form to get started.

 Cases Our Los Angeles Employment Discrimination Attorneys Handle